DungKHoang/OneView-serviceAlerts-To-snmp/README.md

-# OV Alerts to SNMP
+# OV Service Alerts to SNMP

 The script serviceAlerts-to-snmp.ps1 collects service alerts from OneView and displays snmp traps associated with each alert This is useful in the scenario where administrator wants to find OneView service alerts that generate ticket service to HPE Support ( through IRS) and have SNMP OIID trap attached to it.
 The output allows admins to correlate service tickets with snmp traps received in their mornitoring environment.